Violence and abuse

 It’s never your fault if you are subjected to violence.
 It’s also not your fault if you live in a relationship with elements of violence and abuse.
 It’s common for victims to blame themselves, but it’s important to know and understand that it’s always the person who commits the act of violence who is responsible.
 You have the right to receive support if you are affected.

-Different reactions to violence and abuse
+Different reactions after violence and abuse

 People react differently when they are subjected to violence.
 How we are affected depends, among other things, on previous life experiences, mental health and life situation.
 Reactions may come immediately after a serious event or they may come later, sometimes long after the threat and violence has ceased.
 They can also vary in intensity and scope.